 What if the officer asks who your lawyer is?
 Simply say that you can’t answer that without your lawyer with you.

-Any officer who pulls you over thinks you are probably intoxicated and is conducting a criminal investigation.
+Officer who pull you over think you are probably impaired.
+So they’re conducting a criminal investigation.
+Police can legally lie to you during such an investigation.
 The effort is to get enough evidence to arrest you.
 Remember, if the officer had all the evidence needed, there would be no questions.

-That’s precisely why defense lawyers say to politely provide the needed documents and then answer no questions.
+That’s precisely why defense lawyers say to politely provide the needed documents.
+Then answer no questions.
 Presenting the card above is much easier and safer than talking.
 It’s all too easy to get nervous and say the wrong thing.

 III.
 In-car Sobriety Test